 Xander nudged Anya.
 She turned to Amy.
 "We have a couch, it's not comfortable but it does have the benefit of having no angry slayers in the immediate vicinity.
 You can stay with us if you want.
 I mean, till we figure out how to get you home."

 "Really?"
 Amy's face lit up.
 "That is so nice of you, Anya."
 She looked at the door nervously.
 "Can we go now?"

 "Absolutely," Xander said, bustling them both out the back door.

 Tara walked over to Spike.
 "What happened?"

-"She tried to kill me," he headed for the stairs to the basement.
+"She tried to kill me," he said as he headed for the stairs to the basement.
 "May try again later.
 If she succeeds, I want you two to know that I think you make a nice couple.
 Love's hard to find, so hold on to it."

 "You're going to hide?"

-He shook his head, felt anger fill him again.
+He shook his head and felt anger fill him again.
 "No. Dammit.
 I'm going to sleep.
 Seemed to have missed some of that in all the excitement."
 He slammed out of the room just as the two slayers came in.